GoldScorpion69/LBS/README.md

 #### Problems with Wabbajack

-There are a lot of different scenarios where Wabbajack will produce an error.
-I recommend re-running Wabbajack before posting anything.
-Wabbajack will continue where it left off so you loose no progress.
+If you have a problem, exit Wabbajack, give it the old off and then on again, and try running it again.
+Only then should you ask for help.

 **Could not download x**:

-If a mod updated and the old files got deleted, it is impossible to download them.
-In this case just wait till I update the Modlist.

-**x is not a whitelisted download**:

-This can happen when I update the modlist.
-Check if a new update is available and wait if there is none.
+If a file could not download or is not whitelisted, the modlist needs to be updated.
+You're going to have to wait on me. :(

 **Wabbajack could not find my game folder**:

-Wabbajack will not work with a pirated version of the game.
-If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

-### Post-Installation
+You paid for Skyrim didn't you?
+If not, go buy it off Steam and try again.

 #### Copy Game Folder Files

-Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your game folder.
+Download the latest ENB Series from http://enbdev.com/download_mod_tesskyrimse.htm and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your Skyrim Special Edition folder inside your steamapps/common folder.

-Copy the following files from the `MO2/Game Folder Files` directory to your game folder:
+Copy all of the files from _game folder files_ over there.

-- `enbseries/*`
-- `binkw64.dll`
-- `d3dx9_42.dll`
-- `enblocal.ini`
-- `enbseries.ini`
-- `skse64_*`
-- `tbb.dll`
-- `tbbmalloc.dll`

 #### A note on BodySlide